itsbrex/Webhook-Mcp-Claude/README.md

 ## Response Handling

-The server keeps track of webhook responses for 24 hours.
+The server keeps track of webhook responses for 1 hour.
 Each response includes:
 - Status (PENDING, COMPLETED, FAILED, TIMEOUT)
 - Response data from the webhook
 - Timestamps for request and response